Garlicky Orange Juice Salmon (+ video)

 Garlicky orange juice salmon is a recipe that’s perfect for those week nights you feel too busy to cook.
-It’s from my friend Jeanette who has two very young kids and proves that, with the right recipes, you can eat well on busy weeknights.

 Few main dishes cook faster than fish, and with a glaze that takes just a few minutes to put together the overall prep time for this dish is next to nothing.

 Molasses, orange and soy sauce is an excellent flavour combination for salmon.
 Since it’s a rich tasting fish, salmon can handle the extra flavour of the molasses-soy glaze.
 A little honey helps to round out the sweetness and garlic adds a nice flavour punch.

 Serve garlicky orange juice salmon over rice with bright vegetables alongside.

 This recipe comes together quickly so be sure to have your ingredients ready before you start.Print